tinymovr/Tinymovr/docs/hardware/guide.rst

 ############

 1. A 3-phase brushless motor (see below for supported types)
-2. A means to talk CAN Bus, such as the CAN Adapter included in the Dev Kit or a Canable adapter.
+2. A means to talk CAN Bus, such as CANine or a Canable-compatible adapter.
 3. A mechanical rig that ensures firm connection between the Tinymovr PCB and the brushless motor.
 Designs that can be 3D printed are available.

 Note that the Tinymovr Dev Kit includes all of the above in an assembled kit.